 Are you working with very young children, early readers, English language learners, or students with learning challenges?
 These short scenes for pairs offer an excellent way to help students become familiar with play scripts, practice reading, and become more confident with reading aloud.

-We have three collections of these scenes on Drama Notebook.
-Here are the other two!
+We have several collections of these scenes on Drama Notebook.
+Here are more:

 Fable and Folk Tale Scenes

 About the Playwright:

 Jennifer Reif has been teaching, directing, and performing around the Pacific Northwest for decades.
 Her shelves are lined with children’s books and her happy place is in the woods.
 She loves devising theatre projects with kids and sharing creative ideas with teachers.
 Jennifer holds her BA in Theatre from Morningside College and also studied at Oxford University in England.

 Rapunzel is too busy to let her hair down.